-7Specifically, the chartist's the net asset position $I_i^C(t)$ becomes negative if $g_i^C(t) < -\frac{I_0}{K}$ holds for his as Drescher and Herz (2012).
+Fundamentalists (F) in individual stocks follow the investment rule as also stated by Drescher and Herz (2012).
 Note that the fundamental value of asset i, f_i , is assumed to be noisy with all traders holding the same expectation $\mathbb{E}[f_i]$.
-The single asset fundamentalists invests in all N single assets separately.
+The single asset fundamentalist invests in all N single assets separately.